ks961/-d3vtool-hooks/README.md

 ---

-### usePersistentState
+### `usePersistentState`

 `usePersistentState` is a custom hook that helps manage state and persists it in `localStorage`.
-It allows you to store and retrieve state values across sessions and tabs, with an option to clear the state from storage when the component unmounts.
+It allows you to store and retrieve state values across sessions and tabs, with optional features like clearing the state when the component unmounts and delayed saving.

+#### Key Features:
+1. **Persist storage state across windows/tabs**: The state is synced across multiple tabs and windows in real-time, so any updates in one tab are immediately reflected in others.

+2. **Optimized state caching**: Once the state is fetched from `localStorage`, it is cached in memory.
+This ensures that subsequent reads access the cached state instead of fetching from `localStorage` again, improving performance.

+3. **Efficient state updates**: The hook updates the state across windows/tabs in real-time but delays persisting the final value to `localStorage`.
+This reduces unnecessary writes, ensuring that only the final state is saved when updates stop.

+4. **Delayed saving with `saveDelay`**: The hook allows you to set a delay before saving the state to `localStorage`.
+This is useful for debouncing frequent state changes, such as during form input or rapid user interactions.

+5. **Automatic cleanup**: With the `clearStorageOnUnMount` option, you can configure the hook to remove the stored state when the component unmounts, preventing stale data from persisting across sessions.

+6. **Real-time synchronization across multiple components**: If multiple components use the same persistent state key, they will automatically share and sync the state in real-time, making it easier to manage shared state across different parts of your app.

+7. **Supports both primitive and complex state types**: The hook can handle various state types, from simple values like numbers and strings to more complex objects and arrays.

+8. **Reduced re-rendering overhead**: The internal caching and optimized `setState` behavior help minimize unnecessary re-renders, improving overall app performance.

+9. **Safe state initialization**: You can pass an initial state or an initializer function, which is useful for dynamically initializing the state based on complex logic or asynchronous operations.

+#### Usage Scenarios:
+- **Cross-tab synchronization**: Ideal for scenarios where you need to keep state consistent across multiple tabs/windows, such as user preferences, session data, or shopping cart information.

+- **Form auto-save**: Automatically persist form data in `localStorage` and sync it across tabs, ensuring that users don’t lose progress if they accidentally close a tab or window.

+- **Improving app performance**: Caching state reduces frequent reads from `localStorage`, and the delayed save mechanism prevents excessive writes, making this hook perfect for high-traffic or complex applications.

+---

 #### API